mikeroyal/Self-Hosting-Guide/README.md

 [NetHopper](https://www.nethopper.io/) is a Multi-Cloud Application Network as a Service.
 The easiest way to visualize, connect, secure, protect, and monitor microservices across any cluster, site, cloud, or network.

+[Cypress](https://cypress.io/) is a tool that makes it fast, easy and reliable testing for anything that runs in a browser.

+[Kimchi](https://github.com/kimchi-project/kimchi) is an HTML5 based management tool for KVM.
+It is designed to make it as easy as possible to get started with KVM and create your first guest.

+[ION](https://github.com/pion/ion) is a distributed real-time communication system, the goal is to chat anydevice, anytime, anywhere.

+[Seafile](https://www.seafile.com/) is an open-source, cross-platform file-hosting software system.
+Seafile organize files into libraries stored on a central server.
+Each library can be synced into any desktop computer(Windows, Mac and Linux) and mobile devices through apps.

+[SnapRAID](http://www.snapraid.it/) is a folder-based backup tool that behaves like a software or hardware RAID5/6 disk raid, but is not a disk raid itself.
+There is no realtime recovery, free space between disks cannot be combined and manual excution of backup is needed.

+[FreeRDP](https://github.com/FreeRDP/FreeRDP) is a free remote desktop protocol library and clients.

+[Pimox](https://github.com/pimox/pimox7) is a port of Proxmox to the Raspberry Pi allowing you to build a Proxmox cluster of Rapberry Pi's or even a hybrid cluster of Pis and x86 hardware.

+[PiKVM](https://github.com/pikvm/pikvm) is a very simple and fully functional Raspberry Pi-based KVM over IP.

+[Gladys Assistant](https://github.com/gladysassistant/gladys) is a  privacy-first, open-source home assistant and runs great on Raspberry Pi.

 [Yacht](https://github.com/SelfhostedPro/Yacht) is a container management UI with a focus on templates and 1-click deployments.

 [Shipwright](https://github.com/SelfhostedPro/Shipwright) is a WebUI to generate templates for Yacht, Portainer, Docker-Compose, and Unraid.